-Our staff and cadets are always willing to talk to anyone who is interested in joining the ATC and are more than happy for you and a parent or guardian to come down on one of our parade nights to see what we do as Squadron.
+Our staff and cadets are always willing to talk to anyone who is interested in joining the RAF Air Cadets and we are more than happy for you and a parent or guardian to come down on one of our parade nights to see what we do as Squadron.

 The wider Falkirk area has some fantastic Squadrons so no matter where you live you will have one near you.
 We have 867 (Denny) Squadron which cover the Denny / Bonnybridge area and 1333 (Grangemouth Spitfire) which covers Grangemouth and Bo’ness.
 470 is considered the oldest and as we have always been located in Falkirk town centre we cover everything in-between.

 You won’t be under any pressure to join the organisation and as each Squadron is a little different we can give you a good overview of what you can expect at 470.
-The only requirement for joining the ATC in Scotland is that you are between 13 (and currently in S2 at school) and 16 years old when you start.
+The only requirement for joining the ATC in Scotland is that you are between 12 (currently in High School S1) and 16 years old when you start.

 Equality is at the core of what the ATC stands for so it doesn’t matter what gender/ethnicity/nationality or ability you have – we are open to all.